Sant Antoni de Portmany: West End

 The 'West End' is an area of San Antonio.
 Only a couple of streets wide; the main street is the Carrer de Santa Agnès, it hosts a variety of bars ranging from the dance and house music Ibiza is famed for to rock and indie music.
-PR staff line the street trying to attract tourists into any of the many bars on the strip with special deals on alcohol.
-It is also the location of the Island's only strip & lap dancing club: Taboo.
-Bars on the street open as early as 10am for breakfasts and continue to steadily open throughout the day for sports or afternoon entertainment until everything is open by 11pm and then everything closes again at 3am.

 Originally the name "The West End" refers to a night time minibus trip from hotels in Es Cana in the 1970s that would come to San Antonio's bars (as Es Cana had no bar scene) and the name of this tour package was "The West End Experience".
 Since then the area has become known simply as "The West End".

 Sunset Strip

-Along the coast of the natural bay of San Antonio de Portmany in the west is the Sunset Strip - a venue where visitors to the island meet at sunset at various bars including the Cafe del Mar, Café Mambo, where the likes of Swedish House Mafia, Carl Cox, David Guetta and Pete Tong DJ on a regular basis.
+Along the coast of the natural bay of San Antonio de Portmany in the west is the Sunset Strip - a venue where visitors to the island meet at sunset at various bars including the Café del Mar, Café Mambo, where the likes of Swedish House Mafia, Carl Cox, David Guetta and Pete Tong DJ on a regular basis.
 The west-facing strip of coastline means that it faces the sunset.
-Mint Lounge Bar, Café Savannah, Fresh Ibiza and Café del Mar are situated here.
-Café Del Mar is one of the iconic Ibiza venues that has played an integral part in the evolution of the island over the last four decades.

 Ferries and boat cruises

-Among the harbour of San Antonio there are various boats and ferries that have multiple connections to beaches such as Cala Bassa, Cala Compte, Pinet Playa, Es Puet, Cala Grasió, Cala Salada and Port es Torrent.
+Among the harbour of San Antonio there are various boats and ferries that have multiple connections to beaches.
 These have daily departures from may until end September or October.
 Also once a week there is a ferry to Formentera.

-Nightclubs

-Sant Antoni is home to two of the main Ibiza nightclubs, Es Paradis, established in 1975, and Eden which was renamed from Kaos in 1999 and renovated in 2013.